svinstech/slack-notifier-orb/README.md

 [CircleCI Orb Docs](https://circleci.com/docs/orb-intro/#section=configuration) - Docs for using, creating, and publishing CircleCI Orbs.

-Feel free to reach out to Kellen Kincaid with any questions.
+Feel free to reach out to Kellen Kincaid with any questions!